yuo123/CK2Editor/FormatSpec.md

 #####Normal Refrences
 The syntax of normal refrences is as follows:
-+ The path starts from the current entry, unless it starts with a '!' in which case it jumps to the the root (the "file" elemt in the format file)
++ The path starts from the current entry, unless it starts with a '!' in which case it jumps to the the root (the "file" element in the format file)
 + A forward slash ('/') seperates entries in the path
 + An entry name takes the path into that entry
 + two dots ("..") take the path to the current entry's parent